-5670 There is a bidirectional relationship between the users of terminologies, codes, and value sets at one end, and the standards development organizations (SDOs) and other developers of
+There is a bidirectional relationship between the users of terminologies, codes, and value sets at one end, and the standards development organizations (SDOs) and other developers of terminologies, codes, and value sets.
+The following diagram shows the process by which terminologies and value sets flow up to the value set consumers.
+The users' comments and new requirements flow back down to the sources of information.

-5675 At the top of this diagram, the value set consumers retrieve values sets from a master value set repository that they need for particular purposes.
-This could be done with the ITI-48 transaction when the consumer is configured with specific OID values for specific purposes.
+At the top of this diagram, the value set consumers retrieve values sets from a master value set repository that they need for particular purposes.
+This could be done with the ITI-48 transaction

+- when the consumer is configured with specific OID values for specific purposes.
 Often, there is a need to retrieve a group of value sets that share a common purpose, such as all of the value sets needed to populate a particular kind of report.
-These retrievals are performed using the ITI-60 5680 retrieve multiple value sets transaction.

-This master value set repository is subject to review and governance.
+These retrievals are performed using the ITI-60 retrieve multiple value sets transaction. - This master value set repository is subject to review and governance.
 The individual consumers have delegated responsibility for administering and maintaining the master value set repository to a coordinating organization.
 These organizations may be local, state, regional, or national organizations.
 They are typically not the developers of standard terminologies.
-The master

-5685 repository organization serves an administrative and coordinating purpose to ensure that the releases of standard terminologies from SDOs do not interfere with daily operations of the value set consumers.
+The master repository organization serves an administrative and coordinating purpose to ensure that the releases of standard terminologies from SDOs do not interfere with daily operations of the value set consumers.
 They may also coordinate requests from value set consumers for new terminologies and value sets.
 There is a governance committee to coordinate these activities in both directions.
-These activities are important to the maintenance of the master value set 5690 repository.
-They are not described further as part of this profile.

-The terminology developers typically release new terminologies and value sets on a regular schedule or at times matching their process.
+These activities are important to the maintenance of the master value set repository.
+They are not described further as part of this profile. - The terminology developers typically release new terminologies and value sets on a regular schedule or at times matching their process.
 These notifications may be via bulletins, electronic notification, and other processes.
 They are not covered as part of this profile.
-The governance committee may choose to use ITI-60 as their method of retrieving copies of the SDO value sets, if the SDO has actually be an entropy of the set of their distribution are set.

-5695 if the SDO has established a value set repository as part of their distribution process.
+The governance committee may choose to use ITI-60 as their method of retrieving copies of the SDO value sets, if the SDO has established a value set repository as part of their distribution process.

-\ Value Set
+Value Set